coreperf/rejit/README.md

 time in `user` code.
 <br />It is part of the sample programs in the rejit repository (see the
 wiki).
-It is of course far behind grep in terms of features, but supports searching for multi-lines patterns and has initial multithreading support.
+It is of course far behind grep in terms of features, but supports searching for multi-lines patterns and has initial multi-threading support.

 #### DNA matching benchmark.